stdword/logseq13-missing-commands/README.md

 ## Credits
+Some parts of this plugin based on reviewed and refined works of another authors:

-- Auto heading & table resizer based on [Another Embed](https://github.com/sethyuan/logseq-plugin-another-embed) by `sethyuan`
+- Auto heading based on [Another Embed](https://github.com/sethyuan/logseq-plugin-another-embed) by `sethyuan`
 - Tabular view based on _«Tabular Journals»_ by `nmartin84` (there is no such repo anymore)
-- Table resizer based on [Custom Files](https://github.com/cannibalox/logseq-custom-files) by `cannibalox`
+- Gallery, box & columns views based on [LogTools](https://github.com/cannibalox/logtools) by `cannibalox`
-- Some views based on [LogTools](https://github.com/cannibalox/logtools) by `cannibalox`
+- Columns view based on [Awesome Content](https://github.com/yoyurec/logseq-awesome-content) by `yoyurec`

-- Icon created by <a href="https://www.flaticon.com/free-icon/hand-saw_10476972" title="Flaticon">Nuricon</a>
++ Icon created by <a href="https://www.flaticon.com/free-icon/hand-saw_10476972" title="Flaticon">Nuricon</a>

 ## License